ironbee/ironbee/clipp/clipp.md

 Currently meaningful options modifying how CLIPP is invoked are:

 - `:input` --- A CLIPP chain to use as input, e.g., `htp:my.t`.
-- `:input_hash` --- A specially formatted hash representing a CLIPP Input.
+- `:input_hashes` --- An array of specially formatted hash representing a
-   You will usually construct the hash with helper functions rather than directly.
+   CLIPP Inputs.
+You will usually construct the hashes with helper functions rather than directly.
 The hash is the same as described in Appendix 1.
 - `:template` -- A path to an ERB template to use for the IronBee configuration file.
 The result (as a path) can be referenced in `:consumer` via `IRONBEE_CONFIG`.
 This defaults to `ironbee.config.erb`